AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForSingleplayerModel.md

 local centerOfPlayerDataMatrix = EnemyDataGenerationModel:getModelParameters()

-centerOfPlayerDataMatrix = centerOfPlayerDataMatrix[1] -- This is a must if you're using K-Means instead of Meanshift because K-Means stores the ModelParameters as a table of matrices.
+centerOfPlayerDataMatrix = centerOfPlayerDataMatrix[1] -- This is a must if you're using K-Means or Meanshift because they store the ModelParameters as a table of matrices.

 ```